Skip to Main Content

 Software updates, among other things, are a way for Microsoft to keep your computer safe from hackers.
 If Microsoft finds out that someone has discovered a security flaw, they can send a set of instructions to your computer through updates on how to fix the flaw.
 When support for Windows 10 ends, Microsoft will not be monitoring security flaws or sending out fixes to machines other than those running Windows 11.
 While it is possible that you will still be completely fine continuing to use Windows 10, security risks are not something to take lightly.

-If your computer has already been prompting you about updating to 11, than it has determined that your hardware is strong enough to run it.
-If not, you can run the PC Health Check app from Microsoft (see article below called "Can I Upgrade to Windows 11?"), which will tell you if your computer has the proper hardware.
+If your computer has already been prompting you about upgrading to 11, it has determined that your hardware is strong enough to run it.
+If not, you can run the PC Health Check app from Microsoft (see article Can I Upgrade to Windows 11?), which will tell you if your computer has the proper hardware.

-Although updating from 10 to 11 should not affect the files stored on your computer, Microsoft recommends backing them up before updating just in case (see article below called "Getting Ready for the Windows 11 Upgrade").
+Although upgrading from 10 to 11 should not affect the files stored on your computer, Microsoft recommends backing them up before just in case (see article Getting Ready for the Windows 11 Upgrade).

-If you need assistance with updating to Windows 11, running a PC Health Check, or backing up your files- sign up for an Open Lab class at the Lawrence Headquarters branch to talk to a Technology Instructor!
+If you need assistance with upgrading to Windows 11, running a PC Health Check, or backing up your files- sign up for an Open Lab class at the Lawrence Headquarters branch to talk to a Technology Instructor!
 If your computer is portable (i.e. a laptop) please bring it with you along with its charging cable.
 Click here to view upcoming Open Lab sessions

 Links